jaegertracing/documentation/content/docs/next-release/apis.md

 ### gRPC/Protobuf (stable)

 The recommended way for programmatically retrieving traces and other data is via `jaeger.api_v2.QueryService` gRPC endpoint defined in [query.proto] IDL file.
+In the default configuration this endpoint is accessible from `jaeger-query:16685`.

 ### HTTP JSON (internal)